mauropappaterra/list-literature-IEEE-ITSC2023/README.md

 ## Railway Applications
 A = Surveillance and online security monitoring
-B = Detection of obstacles and foreign oobjects in the railway track
+B = Detection of obstacles and foreign objects in the railway track
 C = Intrusion and trespassing detection
 D = Detection of natural threats
 E = Situational awareness and online risk assesement